 Range / Battery Level

-- Point of no return – You can input a battery percentage level and when you reach this level you will receive a notification.
-For example, if you input 55% you know that you have enough juice left to return home if you follow the same route.
-Of course, the bike can still be ridden even if the battery is completely flat.
+- Point of no return – You can input a battery percentage level and when you reach this level you will receive a verbal and/or visual notification.
+For example, if you input 55% you can be sure that you have enough juice left to get home if you return by the same route.
+Of course, the beauty of our bikes is the weight.
+Even when the battery is fully depleted, Ribble electric bikes are light enough that you can easily ride them without assistance.

 - Main Speed Screen– The battery charge remaining is displayed as a percentage and also displays the available distance in km/miles.

-- Map Screen – When using the map screen the available battery charge is displayed as a percentage remaining only.
+- Map Screen – When using the map screen the available battery remaining is displayed as a percentage.
+Plus, it also displays speed, cadence, elapsed time etc.

 - Reach or Range Screen – This contains all the information you could ever need to ascertain where to ride to and on what power level.
-Not only does it display the range available in km/miles but also displays a visual map which represents the area you can reach with the battery power remaining (as per the image above).
+Not only does it display the range available in km/miles, but it also displays a visual map.
+This represents the area you can reach with the battery power remaining (as per the image above).

-In the behaviour section of the settings menu there is an Alerts section.
+In the behaviour section of the settings menu, you will find the Alerts section.
 Click on this and some very innovative functions become available.
-It is worth noting that you can select whether to receive such notifications verbally, as an on-screen notification only or both in tandem.
+It is worth noting that you can select whether to receive such notifications verbally, via on-screen notification only or both in tandem.

 - Heart Rate – Set an alert when you reach a certain BPM and you can then either slow down or engage/increase the assistance level.

-- Nutrition – One of the most feared phenomenon’s on the bike is the dreaded ‘bonk’.
-When your body exhausts all the available food and you hit the wall.
-This novel function can make this a thing of the past, with the ability to set up a schedule for eating and hydration.
-Simply select how often you wish to receive an alert and the app notifies you that it is time to eat or hydrate.
+- Nutrition – One of the most feared faux pas’s to commit on the bike is the dreaded ‘bonk’.
+When your body exhausts all of the available glucose you hit the wall.
+You can set reminders through the app and at specified times during the ride it will advise you to eat or drink.

 - Motor – When the power level reaches a certain percentage.

 - Distance – Pick a distance and receive a notification when you hit this target.
-For example, you could set it up to notify you every 10 miles.
+For example, you could set it up to notify you at 5-mile intervals.

-For more information on the app and a downloadable User PDF file click here
+For more information on the ebikemotion app for e-bikes and a downloadable User PDF file click here